pseudomuto/protoc-gen-doc/README.md

     protoc --doc_out=html,index.html:doc proto/*.proto

-The plugin executable must be in `PATH` or specified explicitly using the `--plugin` for `protoc` to find it.
+The plugin executable must be in `PATH` or specified explicitly using the `--plugin` option in order for `protoc` to find it.
 If you need support for a custom output format, see the built-in templates in [src/templates](src/templates) for how to write your own.
 If you just want to customize the look of the HTML output, just put your CSS in `stylesheet.css` next to the output file and it will be picked up.

 ## Writing Documentation